cisagov/get.gov/pages/domains/domains_eligibility.md

 - [School districts](#school-districts)

 ### Executive branch federal agencies {.h4}
-Domain requests from executive branch federal agencies must be authorized by the agency’s CIO or the head of the agency.
+Domain requests must be authorized by the agency’s CIO or the head of the agency.
+A request must be submitted by the agency’s [organization admin](../../help/member-management) or another person with request permissions.

 See [OMB Memorandum M-23-10](https://whitehouse.gov/wp-content/uploads/2023/02/M-23-10-DOTGOV-Act-Guidance.pdf){.usa-link--external} for more information.